Pilooz/granmaHolidaysFeed/README.md

 Next TODO:

-* dealing with serveral attachement ?
 * trying to take video mime in account in mail attachement
-* Add link to create a twitter account (for Granma)
 * explain how to contribute for twitter noobs (Granma ?)
 * add localisation for the picture on the map
 * Think about image rotations
 * internationalisation stuff
-* add an archive page where one could see all the mails
+* Include charset detection for mailtext
+* dealing with serveral attachement ?
 * Think about twitter oauth ?
 * of course refactor shity code...